rmcanany/SolidEdgeStorekeeper/Readme.md

 ### Tree Search Toolbar

-Most options are set on the **Tree Search Options** page (see next), but those most frequently-used are set on the toolbar itself.
+Most options are set on the **Tree Search Options** page (see next), but those most frequently-used are located on the toolbar itself.

 <p align="center">
   <img src="media/tree_search_toolbar.png">